hwayne/alloydocs/tooling/visualizer.rst

 The evaluator can be used to run arbitrary commands against the existing model.
 It cannot create new signatures, only investigate the current signatures and relations you currently have.
-You cannot define a new functions or predicates in the evaluator, only evaluate `expressions`.
+You cannot define new functions or predicates in the evaluator, only evaluate `expressions`.

 .. image:: img/evaluator.png